Ultraplot/ultraplot/docs/why.rst

 * You can :ref:`override <ug_tight>` particular spacing parameters
   and leave the tight layout algorithm to adjust the unspecified spacing parameters.
-For example, passing ``right=1`` to :func:`~ultraplot.figure.Figure.add_subplots` fixes the right margin at 1 font size-width while the others are adjusted automatically.
+For example, passing ``right=1`` to :func::func:`~ultraplot.figure.Figure.add_subplots` fixes the right margin at 1 font size-width while the others are adjusted automatically.
 * Only one `ultraplot.gridspec.GridSpec` is permitted per figure, considerably simplifying the tight layout algorithm calculations.
-  This restriction is enforced by requiring successive :func:`~ultraplot.figure.Figure.add_subplot` calls to imply the same geometry and include only subplot specs generated from the same `~ultraplot.gridspec.GridSpec`.
+  This restriction is enforced by requiring successive :func::func:`~ultraplot.figure.Figure.add_subplot` calls to imply the same geometry and include only subplot specs generated from the same `~ultraplot.gridspec.GridSpec`.

 Links